ghoulmann/cs-curriculum/year_1.rst

 The student will:

 * collaborate to determine a "system administrator code of conduct";
-* Independently represent the collaborative process (verbally or visually)
+* Independently represent the collaborative process (verbally or visually);
-* escalate privileges;
+* escalate privileges with a network OS account;
-* Control read, write, execute file permissions from the command line (mode)
+* Control read, write, execute file and directory permissions from the command line [mode];
-* manage files, directories, and removeable media;
+* manage files, directories, and removeable media [ls, mount, umount, rm, rmdir];
+* Differentiate command line commands, parameters, and arguments;
-* manage users and groups;
+* manage users and groups [usermod, useradd, adduser, etc.];
-* set file and directory permissions;
 * customize the user environment;
-* configure the computer for remote access to the command line and graphic user interface;
+* configure the computer for remote access to the command line and graphic user interface [ssh, xrdp, vnc];
-* strategic determine and set a computer hostname;
+* strategically determine and set a computer hostname;
+* Articulate and contrast features and use scenarios of VNC and RDP servers;
 * identify the computer's unique network address from the command line (ip address, dhcp);
-* Remotely access the computer and account (with ssh and rdp);
+* Remotely access the computer and account [with ssh and rdp];
-* install software using package manager;
+* install software using a package manager;
 * manage software installation, updates, and removal;
-* search for software in a repository;
+* search for software in a repository [apt-cache search];
 * create storyboards depicting personal narratives and everyday activities;
 * Use the design process to create and issue direct commands to make things happen with technology;
 * identify simple problems that can be solved using programmable tools, toys, or systems;